Evaluation of the Effect of Inhaled Salbutamol in the Treatment of Neonates with a Diagnosis of TTN

 Abstract

-Methods: This study was a double-blind randomized clinical trial involving 100 infants with a gestational age of at least 35 weeks, who were detected with TTN.
-The infants were randomly separated into two groups.
-Within the first 6 hours after birth, the intervention group was administered inhaled salbutamol, and the control group received normal saline, both by nebulization.
-The effectiveness of salbutamol in changing clinical and laboratory parameters, as well as its potential side effects in infants with TTN were examined.
+Methods: This study was a double-blind randomized clinical trial involving 100 infants with a gestational age of at least 35 weeks, who were diagnosed with TTN.
+The infants were randomly assigned into two groups.
+Within the first 6 hours after birth, the intervention group received inhaled salbutamol, while the control group received normal saline, both administered nebulization.
+The effectiveness of salbutamol on clinical and laboratory parameters, as well as its potential side effects, was examined in infants with TTN.

-Results: The TTN score decreased significantly in the inhaled salbutamol group at the first and sixth hours after intervention in comparison to the control group.
+Results: The TTN score decreased significantly in the salbutamol group at 1 and 6 hours after the intervention compared with the control group.
 Additionally, the time required to initiate oral feeding was longer in the group receiving salbutamol.
 However, regarding the length of hospitalization, duration of oxygen therapy, and other clinical parameters, no significant difference was observed between the two groups.

 Keywords